weidai11/cryptopp/Readme.txt

 Crypto++ attempts to resist side channel attacks using various remediations.
 The remdiations are applied as a best effort but are probably incomplete.
 They are incomplete due to cpu speculation bugs like Spectre, Meltdown, Foreshadow.
-Intel generally refers to them as "Microarchitectural Data Sampling" (MDS).
+The attacks target both cpu caches and internal buffers.
+Intel generally refers to internal buffer attacks as "Microarchitectural Data Sampling" (MDS).

 The library uses hardware instructions when possible for block ciphers, hashes and other operations.
 The hardware acceleration remediates some timing